-Pyogenic granulomas are common skin growths that are small and usually reddish in color.
+Pyogenic granulomas are relatively common skin growths that are small, round, and usually bloody-red in color.
 They tend to bleed because they contain a very large number of blood vessels.
-They’re also known as lobular capillary hemangiomas.
+They’re also known as lobular capillary hemangioma, or granuloma telangiectaticum.

-These growths mainly affect children and young adults, although they can develop in people of all ages.
-They are also fairly common in pregnant women—the hormone changes that occur during pregnancy can cause these growths to develop.
+These skin growths mainly affect children and young adults, although they can develop in people of all ages.
+They are also fairly common in pregnant women.
+The hormone changes that occur during pregnancy can cause these growths to develop.

 They’re benign (noncancerous) and can be safely removed through various methods.